Scarcity marketing relies on pre-existing consumer fears around the shortage of something they want to make a transaction more likely.

 Sometimes, the time-based limitation for scarcity isn’t an issue of pricing.
 It’s an issue of shipping date.

 When visitors have seasonal orders like flowers for Valentine’s Day and gifts for Christmas, the messaging about shipping and delivery dates can make or break a purchase.
+In fact, up to 22% of customers cited “delivery was too slow” as a reason for abandoning a purchase.

 Marketers can test messaging like “Order now to have it delivered by … ” to try and maximize seasonal orders.